Updated: 23rd January 2023

 How to get to Palma de Mallorca?

 One of the biggest joys for me about Spanish cities is just slowly taking in the colourful and historic buildings, the tile work, the plazas, and stopping here and there for a vinho or tapa.
-There are, however, some impressive attractions in Palma, and it’s well worth adding one or two to your city break agenda.
+There are, however, some impressive attractions in Palma, and it’s well worth adding one or two of these best things to do in Palma de Mallorca into your schedule.

-If there is one attraction that stands above the rest, both literally and figuratively, in Palma, it’s the Cathedral.
+If there is one attraction that stands above the rest, both literally and figuratively, it’s Palma Cathedral.
 This Gothic Roman architectural feat looks good from all angles, whether admiring it from the outside across the still waters or seeing the stain-glass windows bouncing light around the imposing pillars inside.

 Royal Palace of La Almudaina